 Iran is a declared chemical weapons power that claims to have destroyed all of its chemical weapons stockpiles.
-U.S. intelligence agencies assess that Iran maintains the capability to produce chemical warfare agents and "probably" has the capability to produce some biological warfare agents for offensive purposes if it should decide to do so.47 Iran also has threatened to disrupt the flow of Persian Gulf oil exports by closing the Strait of Hormuz in the event of a conflict with the U.S. or its allies.
+U.S. intelligence agencies have assessed that Iran maintains "the capability to produce chemical warfare (CW) agents and 'probably' has the capability to produce some biological warfare agents for offensive purposes, if it made the decision to do so."
+Iran also has threatened to disrupt the flow of Persian Gulf oil exports by closing the Strait of Hormuz in the event of a conflict with the U.S. or its allies.

-WWTA: The WWTA assesses that "The Islamic Republic of Iran remains an enduring threat to US national interests because of Iranian support to anti-US terrorist groups and militants, the Asad regime, Huthi rebels in Yemen, and because of Iran's development of advanced military capabilities."
-Iran "continues to develop a range of new military capabilities to monitor and target US and allied military assets in the region, including armed UAVs, ballistic missiles, advanced naval mines, unmanned explosive boats, submarines and advanced torpedoes, and anti-ship and land-attack cruise missiles," and "has the largest ballistic missile force in the Middle East and can strike targets up to 2,000 kilometers from [its] borders."
-In addition, "Russia's delivery of the SA-20c surface-to-air missile system in 2016 provides Iran with its most advanced long-range air defense system," and "IRGC Navy forces operating aggressively in the Persian Gulf and Strait of Hormuz pose a risk to the US Navy."
-The WWTA concludes "that limited aggressive interactions will continue and are probably intended to project an image of strength and possibly to gauge US responses."48
+WWTA: The WWTA assesses that "Iran will seek to expand its influence in Iraq, Syria, and Yemen, where it sees conflicts generally trending in Tehran's favor," and "will exploit the fight against ISIS to solidify partnerships and translate its battlefield gains into political, security, and economic agreements."
+It also notes that "Iran continues to develop and improve a range of new military capabilities to target US and allied military assets in the region, including armed UAVs, ballistic missiles, advanced naval mines, unmanned explosive boats, submarines and advanced torpedoes, and antiship and land-attack cruise missiles."
+Tehran has the Middle East's "largest ballistic missile force... and can strike targets up to 2,000 kilometers from Iran's borders," and "Russia's delivery of the SA-20c SAM system in 2016 has provided Iran with its most advanced long-range air defense system."46